Morse index, Betti numbers and singular set of bounded area minimal hypersurfaces: Outline of proofs

-In dimension $n+1=3$, we can get better estimates for the constant by using the removable singularity theorem of Meeks-P\'{e}rez-Ros for minimal laminations \cite{MPR}.
-Their result applies to minimal surfaces without area bound, but having curvature concentrating at a point, and roughly speaking it states that near this point but not to close, the minimal surface is almost flat after rescaling, in particular it is a union of disks and annuli.
-Let $ \mathfrak{C}\subset \Sigma$ be the union of these almost flat (after rescaling) regions in $\Sigma$.
-The topology of $\Sigma\backslash \mathfrak{C}$ bounds from above the genus of $\Sigma$.
-As before, if we started with a cover $\{B_i\}$ of $\Sigma\backslash \mathfrak{C}$ instead of $\Sigma$, then we avoid the issue of concentration of curvature at one point and we can finish the proof.
-Compared to the case $3\leq n+1\leq 7$, \cite{MPR} replaces the monotonicity formula.
+In dimension $n+1=3$, we can get better estimates for the constant $C_A$ in (\ref{soccl}) by showing that \emph{it depends linearly on $A$}.
+It comes from the fact that there are curvature estimates for stable surfaces independent of the area due to Schoen \cite{Sc}.
+We will also use the removable singularity theorem of Meeks-P\'{e}rez-Ros for minimal laminations \cite{MPR}.
+Their result applies to minimal surfaces without area bound, but with second fondamental form concentrating at a point, and roughly speaking it states that near this point but not too close, the minimal surface is almost flat after rescaling, in particular it is a union of disks and annuli.
+The region $\mathfrak{C}$ in dimension $3$ will be constructed so that $ \mathfrak{C}\subset \Sigma$ contains the union of these almost flat (after rescaling) regions in $\Sigma$.
+As in higher dimensions, if we start with a cover $\{B_i\}$ of $\Sigma\backslash \mathfrak{C}$ instead of $\Sigma$, then we avoid the issue of concentration of curvature at one point and we can finish the proof, see Section \ref{sectiongenus}.
+Compared to the case $3\leq n+1\leq 7$, \cite{MPR} replaces the monotonicity formula, but the proofs of Property P[J] and of the counting argument are essentially the same as in higher dimensions.